cabiste69/miniWindowsCleaner/README.md

    - C:\Windows\Offline Web Pages
    - recycle bin

-  I'll make a config file where you can choose which folders to be deleted easily
+  *I'll also make a config file where you can choose which folders to be deleted easily*